 - Business development reps (BDRs)

-A greater commitment to qualifying leads means that other sales professionals can fine-tune their part of the sales process with the goal of closing a greater percentage of leads, achieving higher sales volumes and values, and hitting other sales goals.
-What’s more, you’ll be able to more accurately predict your ROI.
+A more significant commitment to qualifying leads means that other sales professionals can fine-tune their part of the sales process to closentage of leads, achieving higherachievelumes and values, and hitting other sahitls.
+Moreover, you’ll be able to predict your ROI more accurately.

-Technology has given the sales field some new tools that benefit multiple parts of the sales process.
-Many companies are finding that the best way to leverage new sales tools is to separate sales duties into different roles that focus more intently on specific parts of the sales process in this way, so the use of digital tools can be optimized for each role.
+Technology has given the sales field new tools that benefit multiple parts of the sales process.
+Many companies are finding that the best way to leverage new sales tools is to separate sales duties into different roles that focus more intently on specific parts of the sales process.
+In this way, the use of digital tools can be optimized for each position.

-Overall, a well-documented sales prospecting plan equips all sales team members with the exact tools they need to work efficiently and get measurable results.
+Overall, a well-documented sales prospecting plan equips all sales team members with the tools needed to work efficiently and get measurable results.

 How to Know If Your Sales Prospecting is Failing You

 An old Benjamin Franklin quote says, “If you fail to plan, you plan to fail.”
-That’s a sentiment that has many applications, and it applies just as well to sales prospecting.
-For example, a strong lead generation strategy won’t do you any good if your salespeople can’t plug in their workflows and convert those leads into customers.
+That sentiment has many applications, and it applies just as well to sales prospecting.
+For example, a robust lead generation strategy won’t do you any good if your salespeople can’t plug in their workflows and convert those leads into customers.

 Your salespeople could be doing everything right — calling, emailing, following up, asking for referrals — and still not getting results.
 When this happens, it can leave you scratching your head and wondering why.

 It’s common for various problems to creep up during the prospecting process.
-At times, it can even seem like sales reps have more pain points than potential buyers!
+Sometimes, it can even seem like sales reps have more pain points than potential buyers!

 So, what do you do when your sales numbers take a nose-dive?
 The first step in diagnosing the problem is to analyze your sales prospecting process and see if that’s where the breakdown is taking place.

-To help you figure out exactly where your prospecting efforts could be failing you, we’ve put together a list of the common culprits.
+To help you figure out exactly where your prospecting efforts could fail you, we’ve compiled a list of the common culprits.

 7 Warnings Signs Your Sales Prospecting Isn’t Working